x1muk/x1muk/README.md

 - 👋 Hi, I’m @x1muk
-- 👀 I’m interested in Ruby on Rails
+- 👀 I’m interested in JavaScript
-- 🌱 I’m currently learning Ruby
+- 🌱 I’m currently learning Css&HTML
 - 💞️ I’m looking to collaborate on something
 - 📫 How to reach me xumxga(at)gmail.com